koush/EFI-X99/README.md

 # check out this EFI
 git clone https://github.com/koush/EFI-X99.git EFI
 # If you chose a different processor, modify the aforementioned file in VoodooTSCSync.kext.
+# Exit the Terminal and unmount ESP!
 ```

+_Optional: Repeat the above steps with the USB stick._

 ### Hackintosh Setup